Jenushan44/soul-eater-api/README.md

 # Soul Eater API

-A REST API and web application built for the Soul Eater anime and manga series.
-The project provides structured information on characters, Demon Weapons, abilities, organizations, and story arcs through a FastAPI backend with an interactive Next.js frontend.
+A REST API and web application based on the Soul Eater anime and manga.
+The project uses FastAPI for the backend and Next.js for the frontend, allowing users to browse characters, Demon Weapons, abilities, organizations, and story arcs.

 ## Live Demo

-Frontend:
+Live Demo:
 https://soul-eater-api.vercel.app

 API Documentation: